Many or all companies we feature compensate us. Compensation and editorial

 What emergencies can I use a HELOC for?

-Create a clear plan to determine when to use a HELOC for an emergency and when it’s better to use cash savings or go without.
+Before opening a HELOC, create a plan outlining what qualifies as a real emergency and when it’s better to use cash savings or delay the expense.

 How long can I keep my HELOC emergency fund open?